Law #7: Cause and Effect are not Closely Related in Time and Space

 Armed with this new knowledge, you decide to investigate.
 What is causing the pipe to like?
 You now trace back the pipe to our next-door neighbour’s house and notice something is flowing through it, that is causing your pipe to leak, your ceiling to drip and so the puddle on the floor.

-Of course, it would not be easy to “talk to” Zimbabwe about the labour migrant issues in Botswana.
+Of course, it would not be easy to “talk to” Zimbabwe about the labor migrant issues in Botswana.
 Creating generative conversations is difficult.
 So what is our option?
 Take the easy way out.
-Keep mopping up the illegal migrants through police raids, put them on to buses and send them back home.
+Keep mopping up the illegal migrants through police raids, put them on buses, and send them back home.

-When one nation attempts to attract foreign investors over that of its neighbours, expect illegal migrations to follow.
-Create enough jobs and markets for the products it can produce for citizens as well as foreigners (that way generate revenues, GDP and income taxes rather than incur repatriation costs).
+When one nation attempts to attract foreign investors over that of its neighbors, expect illegal migrations to follow.
+Create enough jobs and markets for the products it can produce for citizens as well as foreigners (that way generate revenues, GDP, and income taxes rather than incur repatriation costs).
 That way, the latter would help grow the economies back at their nations and wipe out migrations eventually.

 Story Two – At the Office – It’s the Gabungie By Golly by Rick Ross